QinMing/Nachos-Operating-System/readme.md

 We created the Pipe class.
 The parent process maintains a list of pipe line.
 Everytime it exec a new process with appropriate pipecrtl, it adds a new pipe to the list and set the inputPipe and outputPipe of the new process accordingly.

-	Tests:(called from userprog by executing ./nachos -x ../test/{testname}) testp7_pipetest - Execute one pipetest_produce, two pipetest_mid and one pipetest_consume.
+	Tests:(called from userprog by executing ./nachos -x ../test/{testname}) testp7_pipetest - Execute 4 process as follows: one pipetest_produce, two pipetest_mid and one pipetest_consume.
             The first process pipetest_produce will read a letter from the console, and pass it to the next process.
 Every process will add one letter to the string.
 The last process, pipetest_consume, will print the string to the console.